chaoss/grimoirelab-perceval/docs/perceval/github.md

 - Click on “Settings” on your personal pop-up menu (usually obtained by clicking on your avatar, on the top right corner of the web page).
 - Once in “Settings”, look for “Personal access tokens”, in the “Developer settings” submenu, in the right menu.
 - Once in “Personal access tokens”, click on “Generate new token” (top right).
 - Once in “New personal access token”, select a name for your token (“token desription”), and select the scopes for it.
-If you’re going to use it only with perceval, you don’t really need permissions for any scope, so you don’t need to select any.
+If you’re going to use it only with public repositories, you don’t need to select any scopes.
+For private repositories you need the ”repo” scope.

 Regardless of the method used, perceval produces (as it did for the git backend) a JSON document for each item in stdout, and some messages in stderr.
 You can see both differentiated, for example, by redirecting stdout to a file: